Dast03/toronto-ml-summit/README.md

 Instructions to set up the environment and run the jupyter notebook:

-* Build the docker image:
+* Build the docker image

 `docker build -t jupyter_widgets:v1 .` (don't forget the dot at the end!)